BpAAP/LC3CustomVM/README.md

 |PC:x                           |
 |---                            |
 |(00010010)-(DNM)               |

+Example use with subroutines:
+[Push all registers]
+[Push all arguments for calling the function]
+[Push number of arguments]
+JSR instruction will manipulate stack in background to place the return address before all the arguments using the number of arguments give.
+In subroutine arguments are popped.

+Returns are handled by writing to an address given as an argument.
+After subroutine return:
+[Pull all registers]
+[Check the return value that was written to the specified address]

 ### JSR | Jump to subroutine
 Pushes address after JSR to stack, then sets PC to the given address.
 Designed to be used in conjunction with RSR.